Possible causes for white heads in wheat

 Hail.
-Hail can occasionally damage just a portion of a head, and cause that damaged portion to turn white.
-The hail impact to the heads may also remove spikelets and expose the rachis (Figure 2).
+Hail can cause white head to appear when it breaks the connection between the stem and the head (Figure 2).
+Occasionally, hail can also damage just a portion of a head, and cause that damaged portion to turn white.
+The hail impact to the heads may also remove spikelets and expose the rachis (Figure 3).

 Dryland root rot (also known as dryland foot rot).
-This disease, caused by the Fusarium fungus, causes white heads during the grain filling stages of growth.
-Plants infected by dryland root rot often have lower stems that are brown.
-In many cases, splitting the diseased stems will reveal a pinkish-white mold growth near the base of the plant (Figure 3).
+This disease, caused by the Fusarium fungus, causes white heads and often turns the base of the plants pinkish (Fig. 4).
+As with take-all, dryland root rot causes all the tillers on an infected plant to have white heads.
 This disease is usually most common under drought stress conditions, and is often mistaken for either drought stress or take-all.

-Figure 3.
+Figure 4.
 White wheat head caused by Fusarium root rot.
 Detail on the right shows pink discoloration inside the stem typical of the Fusarium pathogen.
-Photo by Romulo Lollato, K-State wheat extension specialist.
+Photo by Romulo Lollato, K-State Research and Extension.

 Head scab.
-When there are periods of rainy weather while the wheat is flowering, some heads may become infected with Fusarium head blight (head scab) and turn white.
+When there are periods of rainy weather while the wheat is flowering, as seen across most of Kansas this growing season, some heads may become infected with Fusarium head blight and turn white.
 The heads of some red-chaffed varieties turn a darker red when infected with scab, but the heads of most varieties turn white.
-Symptoms can be restricted to one or few spikelets in the head, but often times the upper half or the entire head might be affected (Figure 4).
+Symptoms can be restricted to one or few spikelets in the head, but often times the upper half or the entire head might be affected (Figure 5).
 Head scab is most common where wheat is grown after corn, or after a wheat crop that had head scab the previous year.
-Head scab can be identified by looking for orange or pink spores of the Fusarium fungi at the base of diseased spikelets, as well as by a darker discoloration to the rachis of the wheat head.
-During the current growing season, head scab has been observed at low levels in southeast Kansas, but it is probably still early to see symptoms in central and north-central Kansas as it takes approximately three weeks from flowering for the first symptoms to appear.
+Head scab can be identified by looking for pink spores of the Fusarium fungi, as well as by a darker discoloration to the rachis of the wheat head.
+During the current growing season, head scab has been observed in south-central and southeast Kansas, but it is probably still early to see symptoms in central and north-central Kansas as it takes approximately three weeks from flowering for the first symptoms to appear.

 Take-all.
 This disease often causes patches of white heads scattered throughout the field.
 It occurs most frequently in continuous wheat, and where there is a moderate to high level of surface residue.
 Take-all is also favored by high pH soils, so a recently limed field might also show symptoms.
 To diagnose take-all, pull up a plant and scrape back the leaf sheaths at the base of a tiller.
-If the base of the tiller is shiny and either black or dark brown, it is very likely to be take-all.
+If the base of the tiller is shiny and either black or dark brown, it is take-all.
 All tillers on a plant infected with take-all will have white heads.
-Plants will pull up easily because the roots are damaged by the disease.
+Plants will pull up easily.

 Sharp eyespot.
 This disease is common in Kansas, but rarely causes significant yield loss.
 Sharp eyespot causes lesions with light tan centers and dark brown margins on the lower stems.
 The ends of the lesions are typically pointed.
 If the stems are girdled by the fungus, the tiller may be stunted with a white head.
 Each tiller on a plant may be affected differently.

-Figure 5.
-White wheat head due to wheat stem maggot, characterized by a white head and peduncle but healthy and green lower stem.
+Figure 6.
+White wheat head due to wheat stem maggot, characterized by a white head and peduncle but with a healthy and green lower stem.
 Detail on the right shows chewing of the base of the peduncle by the maggot.
 Photo by Romulo Lollato, K-State Research and Extension.